Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 - Manufacture new textiles on demand – and only as much as a customer orders.

-- Ensure the textiles are hard-wearing.
+- Ensure the textiles are durable.

 - Produce textiles in the most sustainable way possible.